atsushieno/vscode-language-review/README.md

 - syntaxes/review.tmLanguage is taken from [yanzm/ReVIEW](https://github.com/yanzm/ReVIEW), Apache License Version 2.0
 - review.js, packaged in the binary distribution of this extension, is taken from [vvakame/review.js](https://github.com/vvakame/review.js), MIT License.
-- reviewjs-prh, packaged in the binary distribution of this extension, is taken from [vvakame/reviewjs-prh](https://github.com/vvakame/reviewjs-prh), MIT License.
 - and all the subsequent dependencies are packaged in the extension too.

 # Other projects